andreicsl/andreicsl/README.md

 </table>

 <h3 align="left">🌟 About Me</h3>
-I'm a <b>4th-year IT student</b> with hands-on experience in web development, system administration, and IT support.
-Skilled in troubleshooting hardware and software issues, configuring operating systems, and providing end-user support.
-I enjoy blending technical knowledge with creativity to build efficient solutions and support robust IT environments.
-Currently expanding my skills in system administration.
+I'm an <b>Information Technology graduate</b> with practical experience in web development, system administration, and IT support.
+Skilled in troubleshooting hardware and software issues, configuring operating systems, and assisting end users.
+I enjoy combining technical skills with creativity to build effective solutions and support reliable IT environments.
+Currently growing my expertise in system administration and network management.

 <br>